-It was normal to be given beautiful hard backs – how lucky I was!
-Here’s the Adventures of Odysseus after all those years, Alice (in Wonderland by Lewis Carroll) of course, and When I Was Very Young (A A Milne).
+It was normal to be given beautiful hard backs – how lucky I was.
+Here’s the Adventures of Odysseus (Greek myths) after all those years, Alice (in Wonderland by Lewis Carroll) of course, and When We Were Very Young (A A Milne).

 I don’t think we had a book club at school as such, but I organised authors to visit us and we went on trips to hear others.
 My memory is hazy.
-I contributed to the school magazine: poetry and stuff.
+I contributed to the school magazine: poetry and other teenage stuff.

 I knew I wanted to go to university to read ‘Eng Lit’, and was gutted when I was predicted such poor A’ Level results that I was recommended to try something else.
 In fact I did obtain good enough grades, but by then it was too late.
 It took me years to get over the sense that I had missed out on lectures and seminars, and being directed to study texts by good teachers.

-Now, when I am not walking, and if I don’t have clients to see or the house to clean for guests, I am happy to write / research all day and have to remember to get up and stretch or I stiffen right up.
+Now, when I am not walking, and if I don’t have clients to see or the house to clean for guests, I am happy to write / research all day.
+I have to remember to get up from the computer and stretch or I stiffen right up.

-I do not distinguish between types of writing: sometimes it is a review, sometimes a document; it could be a specialist article, a travel blog, or a postcard to my daughter in London – it feels creative.
-It is certainly pleasurable.
-It almost always takes longer than I anticipated!
+I do not distinguish between types of writing: sometimes it is a review, sometimes a document; it could be a specialist article, a travel blog, or a postcard to my daughter in London – it feels creative; it is certainly pleasurable; t almost always takes longer than I anticipated!

 “Lock up your libraries if you like; but there is no gate, no lock, no bolt that you can set upon the freedom of my mind.” ― Virginia Woolf,

 Much of the writing on this blog was done when I was a contributor to The Wee Review